109 Richardson Hall

 - No courses used to complete major requirements in Forest Engineering, Forest/Civil Engineering, Forestry, Recreation Resource Management, Tourism and Outdoor Leadership, and Renewable Materials can be taken with S/U grading.
 Natural Resources majors can take up to two S/U graded courses in their major.

 - All undergraduate College of Forestry courses serving as prerequisites for other undergraduate College of Forestry courses must be completed with a grade of C, C– or better, depending on the program.

 Professional and Personal Requirements

 Those majoring in Forest Engineering, Forest Engineering-Civil Engineering, Forestry, Recreation Resource Management, and Renewable Materials must complete six months of satisfactory employment in an area related to their major.
 Forestry students may opt into our Cooperative Education program, which requires two six-month internships with our external partners.
 Those majoring in Tourism and Outdoor Leadership must satisfactorily complete a supervised internship.

 Students are personally responsible for fulfilling all curricular requirements in proper sequence.
 Work performance and personal conduct are thoroughly appraised by the college.
-Since the profession of forestry is highly regarded for its ethical and academic standards, students are responsible for observing the Professional Code of Conduct of the college in its entirety.
-Departure from these ethical requirements may be reason for removing a student from the college.
+Since the profession of forestry and natural resources are highly regarded for their ethical and academic standards, students are responsible for observing the Professional Code of Conduct of the college in its entirety.
+Departure from these ethical requirements may result in dismissal from the college.